Coding-Storm-Official/Batch-File-Security/README.md

 Updates to come:
 1. A sort of a UI for better visual appeal.
 2. Add a encryption and decryption storage.
+3. Allow the user to add a password through the UI.